Venus Flytrap: The Fascinating Carnivorous Plant

 Flytraps can often be found at local nurseries and via mail order.
 Grow them outdoors in our mild climate, or indoors in containers.
 Keep the following tips in mind:

-* Feed well.
-Most experts recommend not fertilizing flytraps.
+- Feed Well: Most experts recommend not fertilizing flytraps.
 The plant receives its nutrients from the insects it eats.
-Outdoor plants will catch victims, but those grown indoors require feeding.
+Outdoor plants will catch insects, but those grown indoors need to be fed.
+Good food choices include flies, sowbugs, ants, small moths, and spiders.
+Avoid using hamburger, cheese, or similar foods as they can rot the traps.
+Touch the tiny trigger hairs inside the trap to activate its closure.

-* Move outside for winter.
-If you choose to grow the plant indoors, take it outside during winter months so it receives adequate chilling.
-Watch that it doesn’t become waterlogged during winter rains, though, or it could drown.
+- Move Outdoors for Winter: If you grow the plant indoors, move it outside during winter months for adequate chilling.
+Make sure it doesn’t become waterlogged during winter rains, or it could drown.